 - The Fettered: Nothing will stop him in his quest to claim the Crystals and restore light and honor to the realm.
 Nothing.

-- Flame Sword: His Level-50 Exclusive Weapon, though it doesn't affect his appearance in battle.
+- Flaming Sword: His Level-50 Exclusive Weapon is the Flame Sword, though it doesn't affect his appearance in battle.

-- Flat Character: On the surface his personality and backstory appears to be not as deep or developed as the other heroes, since he was one of six generic faces in the original game.
+- Flat Character: Subverted, on the surface his personality and backstory appears to be not as deep or developed as the other heroes, since he was one of six generic faces in the original game.
 On one hand, this is the point and a case of Tropes Are Not Bad, as he has absolute confidence in himself and is not plagued by doubt or hesitation like his comrades, and needs no personal cause to motivate him, his loyalty Cosmos is enough.
-And on the other hand it's justified, as he was born into the cycles of war with originally no personality at all and has known nothing than the cycles.
-That he's managed to develop a lasting one at all after repeated memory wipes is impressive.
+And on the other hand it's justified as he was born into the cycles of war with originally no personality at all and has known nothing other than the cycles.
+That he's managed to develop a lasting personality at all after repeated memory wipes is impressive.
 But beyond that, he's actually an insightful and thoughtful person.

 - The Hero: Even moreso than all the other heroes.
 While everyone is the star of their own story, overall, the Warrior of Light is the lead hero and the one with the closest ties to Cosmos and Chaos.